Revisiting Natural Gradient for Deep Networks

-In defining the constraint of eq. \ref{eq:cond_nat_grad_obj}, we have chosen to allow ourselves the freedom to compute the expectation over $\mathbf{x}$ using some distribution $\tilde{q}$ instead of the empirical distribution $q$.
+In defining the constraint of equation \ref{eq:cond_nat_grad_obj}, we have chosen to allow ourselves the freedom to compute the expectation over $\mathbf{x}$ using some distribution $\tilde{q}$ instead of the empirical distribution $q$.
 Usually we want $\tilde{q}$ to be $q$, though one can imagine situations when this would not be true.
-For e.g. when we want our model to look more carefully at certain types of inputs, which we can do by biasing $\tilde{q}$ towards that type of inputs.
+E.g. when we want our model to look more carefully at certain types of inputs, which we can do by biasing $\tilde{q}$ towards that type of inputs.

-Applying the same steps as in section \ref{sec:natgrad} we can recover the formula for natural gradient.
+Applying the same steps as in section \ref{sec:natgrad} we can recover the formula for natural gradient descent.
 This formula can be massaged further (similar to \cite{Park00}) for specific activations and error functions.
-We exclude these derivations due to space constraints (they are provided in the supplementary material).
+We exclude these derivations due to space constraints (they are provided in the appendix).
 For convenience we show the formulas for two typical pairs of output activations and corresponding error function, where $\mathbf{J}_{\mathbf{y}}$ stands for the Jacobian matrix $\frac{\partial \mathbf{y}}{\partial \theta}$, $\mathbf{y}$ being the output layer.
 By an abuse of notation, $\frac{1}{\mathbf{y}}$ indicates the element-wise division of $1$ by $\mathbf{y}_i$.